 Position Characteristics: Under general direction of the Wastewater Plant Superintendent, the Laboratory Manager is an advanced professional position that plans, organizes, manages, and reviews the operations of the District's laboratory including day-to-day supervision of laboratory operations, pollution prevention, pretreatment, and data reporting.
 This position administers the District's National Pollutant Discharge Elimination System (NPDES) Monitoring and Reporting (MRP) program and reviews and reports on regulatory issues.
 This position provides supervision and support to laboratory staff and operations staff and ensures efficient and effective functionality of the District laboratory.
-Maintains an Environmental Laboratory Accreditation Program (ELAP) certified laboratory and functions as the Technical Manager and Quality Manager for regulatory and compliance purposes.
+Maintains an Environmental Laboratory Accreditation Program (ELAP) certified laboratory and compliance purposes.
 Prepares reports to regulatory agencies and performs related duties as required.
 Implements programs and policies to comply with federal, state, and local regulations and industry standards.